 National Process Orientated Research and Development (PORD) exemptions for the notification of substances under Directive 67/548/EEC are no longer valid under REACH since 1 June 2008, because there are no such notifications under REACH.
 Therefore, to benefit from the registration exemption, manufacturers or importers of substances or producers of articles wishing to continue their PORD activities need to submit a PPORD notification (REACH, Article 9).
 For guidance on how to prepare and submit a PPORD notification in practice, please consult the Data Submission Manual 1, available at:

 REACH imposes registration obligations only on manufacturers or importers (and, in specific cases, on producers or importers of articles).
-It does not on downstream users, distributors or suppliers of substances.
+The registration obligation does not apply to downstream users or distributors.
 Therefore, the registration obligation does not apply to you if you have:

 - manufactured or imported pre-registered substances before the registration deadline; and

-- ceased such activities and simply acted as a supplier after that.
+- completely ceased such activities and only used the substances and/or supplied them after that.

-In any case, any actor down the supply chain who is not subject to the registration obligation may continue to use and/or supply quantities of the substance that you have supplied to them before the registration deadline.
+If you are a downstream user (or any other actor down the supply chain) who is not subject to the registration obligation, you can continue to use, without time-limitation, and/or supply quantities of the substance that were manufactured or imported before the registration deadline.

 Yes.
 Substances are not exempted from (pre-)registration on the grounds that they are within the scope of Regulation (EC) No. 2037/2000 on substances that deplete the ozone layer.
 FAQ ID=30 explains which substances have to be (pre-)registered.